pedroaraujomedeiros/CoinTrackerAssignment/README.md

 ### Notes

+* The starter code uses the free tier of the ConeMarketCap API, you will need to go to [Coin Market Cap]( https://coinmarketcap.com/api/pricing/ ) and request an API Key for the free tier and change the line  `private const val YOUR_API_KEY = "81c565ce-9f80-4d9a-816f-0e216ca23013"` to use your key instead of the one included in the starter file.
+* The key in the starter file may work for a while, but there is a limited number of free requests that can be made per day wich will quickly run out if everyone uses the same key.

-When writing an app that consumes an API, especily a third party API
+* When writing an app that consumes an API, especily a third party API
   * You should start by looking at the API's how to [guides](https://coinmarketcap.com/api/documentation/v1/) and using a tool like Postman to query the API and see what the JSON it returns looks like and what filter options are available.
   * You can try out the free "JSON to Kotlin Class" plugin, you can install it from plugin marketplace from the project settings / plugins  in your Android Studio IDE.